LLNL/blt/docs/tutorial/setup_blt.rst

 BLT is easy to include in your CMake project whether it is an existing project or you are starting from scratch.
-This tutorial assumes you are using git but those commands can easily changed or ignored.
+This tutorial assumes you are using git but those commands can easily be changed or ignored.

 Include BLT in your Git Repository